PEOPLE-ER/spectral-recovery/docs/overview.md

     Only Y2R and R80P require recovery targets.
 If you are not computing these metrics, you can skip computing a recovery target and not pass anything to the `recovery_target` parameter in `compute_metrics` (default is None).

 The spectral_recovery tool provides 2 methods to faciliate recovery target computation.
-For more information on the recovery target methods that are available with the tool, see [Recovery Target Methods]().
+For more information on the recovery target methods that are available with the tool, see [Recovery Targets](http://127.0.0.1:8000/Spectral-Recovery/recovery_targets/).

 ### Historic Recovery Targets